1991 killings of Serbs in Vukovar: Crimes

-Aftermath and investigations
+Aftermath

 In August 1991, the Croatian Serb forces, acting under the operational control of the JNA clashed with the ZNG around Osijek, Vukovar and Vinkovci, and the fighting in eastern Slavonia led to ZNG blockades of JNA barracks in those cities and limited fighting against the garrisons there.

 Vukovar fell to the JNA on 18 November 1991.
+It is estimated that 1,800 defenders of Vukovar and civilians were killed, 800 went missing.
+Many captured Croatian soldiers and civilians were summarily executed after the battle.
+Journalists witnessed one such killing in Vukovar's main street.
+They also reported seeing the streets strewn with bodies in civilian attire.
+Several war crimes were committed by Serb forces after the battle, including the Vukovar massacre of up to 264 wounded patients and medical staff, taken from the Vukovar hospital.
+There were also incidents of war rape, for which two soldiers were later convicted.
+The non-Serb population of the town and the surrounding region was systematically ethnically cleansed, and at least 20,000 of Vukovar's inhabitants were forced to leave.
+Thousands more were transferred to prison camps in Serbia and rebel-controlled Croatia.
+Serbs who fought on the Croatian side were regarded as traitors by their captors and treated particularly harshly, enduring savage beatings.

-The non-Serb population was expelled and over 200 soldiers and civilians were massacred by Serb forces.
-Together with SAO Western Slavonia and SAO Krajina, in February 1992 this region would formally become part of the self-styled Republic of Serb Krajina (RSK) that was proclaimed in December 1991.
+Together with SAO Western Slavonia and SAO Krajina, in February 1992 this region would formally become part of the self-declared proto-state Republic of Serb Krajina (RSK) that was proclaimed in December 1991.
 After the end of the war, Croatia and local Serb authorities signed the Erdut agreement in November 1995 and the region was reintegrated into the Croatian republic.

+Investigations

 Investigators from the International Criminal Tribunal for the former Yugoslavia (ICTY) collected evidence in 1996 and 1997 regarding crimes against Serbs in Vukovar.
 Serbs have long voiced their concerns about the crimes committed against them in the months leading up to the fall of the Vukovar and the lack of accountability for the perpetrators.

 The topic of Vukovar is a sensitive issue for Croats who see the city as a symbol of their suffering during the war.
 In 2012, the journalist Drago Hedl opined that Merčep's crimes in Vukovar against Serbs might never be investigated in part, because of the significance of Vukovar for Croats.

 Merčep was only tried and sentenced for failing to prevent crimes against Serbs by his units in Zagreb and Pakračka Poljana.
 He was sentenced to seven years in 2017 by the Zagreb Supreme Court.
 In March 2020, he was released on parole due to his worsening health; he died in November 2020.